VirtusLab/git-machete-intellij-plugin/README.md

 ### Run/Debug

-To run an instance of IDE with Git Machete IntelliJ Plugin execute `intellijPlugin:runIde` gradle task.
+To run an instance of IDE with Git Machete IntelliJ Plugin execute `:runIde` gradle task.

 ### Generate plugin zip

-To generate a plugin archive run `intellijPlugin:buildPlugin` gradle task.
+To generate a plugin archive run `:buildPlugin` gradle task.
-The resulting file will be available under `intellijPlugin/build/distributions`.
+The resulting file will be available under `build/distributions`.

 ### Install snapshot build of the plugin